Virginia Fair Housing Office

 The Fair Housing Board administers and enforces the Fair Housing Law, although the Real Estate Board is responsible for fair housing cases involving real estate licensees or their employees.
 Each Board investigates housing discrimination through the Fair Housing Office, which receives an average of 180 complaints each year.
 The majority of complaints involves disability and racial discrimination, while familial status complaints continue to rise.

 Who is Covered by the Law?

-Virginia's Fair Housing Law makes it illegal to discriminate in residential housing on the basis of race, color, religion, national origin, sex, elderliness, familial status, disability, source of funds, sexual orientation, gender identity, and veteran status.
+Virginia's Fair Housing Law makes it illegal to discriminate in residential housing on the basis of race, color, religion, national origin, sex, elderliness, familial status, disability, source of funds, sexual orientation, gender identity, or military status.
 The law prohibits applying one standard to one class of individuals while applying a different standard to another class of individuals.

 For example, it would be illegal to ask an applicant with a disability to provide a credit report if applicants without disabilities do not have to provide one.

 WARNING: Websites and organizations offering assistance animal registrations may suggest that purchasing such certification will qualify individuals to bring their animals into pet-free housing or to be exempt from pet deposit fees.
 The ability to receive a reasonable accommodation is not based on one’s ownership of an assistance animal, but rests instead on the existence of a disability as defined by the fair housing law.
 Ownership of an assistance animal—even if registered or certified as such—does not automatically qualify an individual as “disabled” under fair housing law.
 Fair housing law also prohibits the housing provider from requiring special training or certification for assistance animals.
 Read Guidance Document or view brochure to learn more.